6. Sizing GUI Components

 Text.text(`FirstPage`),

-Text.backgroundColor(`red`).text(`None of the children here call .size(), so all children are just tall enough to surround their content.`),
+Text.backgroundColor(`red`).text(`None of the children here call .grow(), so all children are just tall enough to surround their content.`),

 Button.text(`Go to second page`).page(SecondPage),